tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

 Another result is the reports that were automatically generated, an example of which you can see [here](https://htmlpreview.github.io/?https://github.com/tvogel/datascience-bootcamp/blob/main/05_cloud_pipelines/docs/gans_cities_display.html)!

-If you are reading this early enough, and I have not yet torn down the automation to save CPU and Google credits, you could see the actual page [here](https://storage.googleapis.com/wbscs_gans_cities_report/index.html)!
+If you are reading this early enough, and I have not yet torn down the automation to save CPU, API and Google credits, you could see the actual page [here](https://storage.googleapis.com/wbscs_gans_cities_report/index.html)!

 And of course, finally, all the nice code and development notebooks:
 - [gans_cities_scraping_and_api.ipynb](https://github.com/tvogel/datascience-bootcamp/blob/main/05_cloud_pipelines/docs/gans_cities_scraping_and_api.ipynb):<br/>